Get an Instant Quote for a Block of Flats

 Monthly payment options

-There are potentially many situations when you need to organise a quote for a block of flats insurance or block of flats building insurance, whether you are a freehold owner of a block of flats (or own a share of the freehold or are joint freeholders), a director of a Right to Manage Company (RTM), or a property manager.
+There are many situations when you may need to organise a quote for block of flats insurance or block of flats building insurance.
+This might apply if you are a freehold owner of a block of flats (or own a share of the freehold or are joint freeholders), a director of a Right to Manage Company (RTM), or a property manager.

-The type of building you own may also be varied – from a converted house to a large, purpose-built block of flats or converted warehouse.
+The type of building you own may also vary, from a converted house to a large, purpose-built block of flats or converted warehouse.

 Not only that, but your building may be “unusual” in that it isn’t of standard construction or something else.

-Whatever your circumstances, if you require blocks buildings insurance, then we can help find you what we believe is the most appropriate and cost-effective insurance for you.
+Whatever your circumstances, if you require block buildings insurance, then we can help you find the most appropriate and cost-effective insurance for you.

-Our block if flats insurance policy can be used to cover the buildings of your property as well as the fixtures and fittings.
+Our block of flats insurance policy can be used to cover the buildings of your property as well as the fixtures and fittings.

-We have a wide range of insurers providing cover including but not restricted to AXA, Aviva, Ageas & Zurich .
+We have a wide range of insurers providing cover, including but not restricted to: AXA, Aviva, Ageas and Zurich.
 The plans we have available can be used to provide block of flats insurance cover for:

 What is block of flats insurance?